raspberrypilearning/introduction-to-processing/worksheet.md

 1. Try to change the values of the fill function and re-run your code to try making other colors.
 Remember, you may need to mix colors together!

-1. To change the outline, use the [stroke function](https://processing.org/reference/stroke_.html).
+1. To change the color of the outline, use the [stroke function](https://processing.org/reference/stroke_.html).
 It uses the same color parameters as the `fill` function:

 	```java
 	stroke(red, green, blue);